GIRA/PhysicalBits/README.md

-UziScript
+Physical Bits
 =========

+Physical Bits (formerly known as UziScript) is a programming environment for educational robotics that supports live and autonomous programming using both a blocks-based and text-based programming language.

+The current implementation supports Arduino as hardware platform.
+We have tested the firmware using several different boards, including: Arduino UNO, Micro, Nano, MEGA 2560, and Yun.
+We have also received reports of it working successfully on other compatible boards such as DuinoBot, Educabot, and TotemDUINO.

-UziScript is a concurrent programming language and virtual machine for educational robotics.
-The current implementation only supports Arduino as hardware platform but we plan to support other boards in the future.
+We plan to support other platforms such as ESP8266 and ESP32 in the future.

 ## Documentation